 Socioeconomic Development

 Sierra Leone is one of the poorest countries in the world.
 Poverty and inequality are extensive and structurally ingrained.
+The majority of the population lives at subsistence level and makes a living in the informal economy.
+This demographic is excluded from access to a regulated market economy and a social welfare system.

-Most people live in multidimensional poverty and rely on subsistence farming.
-Prospects for socioeconomic development are low, especially for youth.
+The prospects for socioeconomic development are extremely low, especially for youth.
 Socioeconomic barriers exclude the majority from development.

 Socioeconomic barriers